 I’ve fallen and I can’t get up.
 Don’t let this happen to you.
 The answer is strength training.
 As we age we lose more and more muscle tissue.
 Strength training helps you maintain your muscle tissue and your health.

 Class meets on Mondays from 11:15 am to 12 noon and Wednesdays from 11:15 am to 12 noon.
 Taught by Coleen Krempel.
-Cost $2 per class.
+The fee is $2 per class.

 Tai Chi at Elmwood Hall is based on the work of Dr. Fuzhong Li, Ph.d, a leading tai chi researcher.
 Taught by Susan Bradley, who is certified in the Yang style Dr. Li teaches, this class is proven to help reduce stress and improve concentration, balance, strength, and flexibility.
 This is a combination of gentle movements that exercise both the mind and body that causes minimal strain.
 Ideal for all fitness levels, beginners welcomed.

 This class meets on Tuesdays at 9:00 am.
-Cost is $2 per class.
+The fee is $2 per class.

 Line dancing is a great way to exercise, improve your coordination, share a laugh with friends and have fun.
 Taught by popular line dance teacher Jill Weiss, come and enjoy the latest line dances as well as the classic old favorites.
 Beginners welcomed.

 Class meets on Wednesdays at 10:00 am.
-Cost is $2 per class.
+The fee is $2 per class.